aiverify-foundation/moonshot/docs/getting_started/first_test.md

 ## Launch Moonshot UI

 Moonshot UI is designed to simplify the testing workflows.
-Once Moonshot is [installed](./quick_install.md), you can start the user inferface using the  following command:
+Once Moonshot is [installed](./quick_install.md), you can start the Web UI using the  following command:

 ```
 python -m moonshot web